Sinbiose-Reefs/ReefSYN_data/Data/occ_Floeter_temporal_santa_catarina/README.txt

 ### Uncertain genus

-* The following genus were not identified in the filed, thus similar species were used to obtain the ecological data
+* The following genus were not identified in the field, thus similar species were used to obtain the ecological data

 Acantostracion_sp - Acantostracion_polygons
 kyphosus_sp - kyphosus_vaigenses